 So, the Frisian corpus amounts to 0.28 percent of the overall corpus.
 The total number of words in the Frisian corpus is circa fifty, with the most frequent graph ᛖ, which represents the (e) vocal.
 The oldest Frisian runic inscription dates from the fifth century, while most date from the eighth and early ninth centuries (Versloot 2014).

 Neither is there a separate local Frisian runic alphabet.
-The Anglo-Saxon and Frisian inscriptions should be considered as one single tradition and corpus.
-Even after the introduction of additional runes in Frisia.
-Some even suggest considering all runes found in the southern North Sea area between the River Weser (DE) in the east and the River Humber (UK) in the west as one group, and to call this corpus the North Sea/Channel group (Looijenga, 2003, 2023).
+The Anglo-Saxon and Frisian inscriptions must be considered as one single tradition and corpus, even after the introduction of additional runes in Frisia.
+Some even suggest considering all runes found in the southern North Sea area between the River Weser (DE) in the east and the River Humber (UK) in the west as one group, and to call this corpus the North Sea/Channel group (Looijenga 2003, 2023).

-If interested in some of the Anglo-Frisian runic inscriptions of Frisian making, read for example our blogposts Tolkien pleaded in favour of King Finn and Weladu the flying blacksmith.
+If interested in some of the Anglo-Frisian runic inscriptions of Frisian making, read for example our blog posts Tolkien pleaded in favour of King Finn.
+An immortalized royal tragedy and Weladu the flying blacksmith.

 How the runes were applied so uniformly